alvarofuentesm/Synthetic-light-curves-of-exoplanets-using-nanosatellite-data/README.md

 *Note:* If the rows share the same *index* they correspond to the same example.

 * **GeneratedSamples.zip**: Contains the folder GeneratedSamples.
-Available on: https://drive.google.com/file/d/1D9DJWmZf2WEOIn9Eb3GBhBG3aMVXUKJE/view?usp=sharing
+Available on: https://drive.google.com/file/d/1D9DJWmZf2WEOIn9Eb3GBhBG3aMVXUKJE/view?usp=sharing (9.58 GB)

 ## Folders